-- Undistributed collections not reconciled;

-- Increased undistributed collections per DOA's AS400;

-- Collection efforts and monitoring did not result in significant decrease in arrearages;

-- APASI internal control deficiencies; and

-- Inappropriate payees on check payments.
+- > Undistributed collections not reconciled; - ➤ Increased undistributed collections per DOA's AS400; - Collection efforts and monitoring did not result in significant decrease in arrearages; - > APASI internal control deficiencies; and - > Inappropriate payees on check payments.

-The legislation creating the Office of the Public Auditor requires agencies to prepare a corrective action plan to implement audit recommendations, to document the progress of implementing the recommendations, and to endeavor to have implementation completed no later than the beginning of the next fiscal year.
+prepare a corrective action plan to implement audit recommendations, to document the progress of implementing the recommendations, and to endeavor to have implementation completed no later than the beginning of the next fiscal year.
 Accordingly, we will be contacting the Office of the Attorney General and the Department of Administration to provide the target date and title of the official(s) responsible for implementing the recommendation.